How will the new CQC strategy bring positive change to your care organisation?

 As the CQC’s new strategy unfolds, your care organisation has a unique opportunity to drive positive change and enhance the quality of care you provide.
 By understanding the strategy’s nuances, embracing technology-driven solutions, and fostering a culture of learning and improvement, you can position your organization for success in the evolving landscape of health and social care.

 The time for action is now.
 Embrace the CQC’s new strategy, leverage technology to your advantage, and embark on a journey of continuous improvement that will not only meet regulatory standards but also enhance the well-being and quality of life for those you serve.
-Together, we can create a future where exceptional care is the standard, and positive change is the norm.

 The number of incidents reported increased from an average of 4 per month to 35 with the introduction of Radar Healthcare - meaning the CQC can see we’re accurately reporting and actioning incidents to drive continuous improvement.